TallKite/linnstrument-firmware/README.md

 * You can cycle through the edos by setting switch 1 to EDO+ and switch 2 to EDO- (won't work until you select an edo)
 * Set the default layout to e.g. Bosanquet to stay in Bosanquet while you cycle
 * The first few edos are pretty strange, so you may want to start with 15, 17, 19 or 22
-* For nice-sounding chords, try the Bosanquet layout for 31edo and the Kite guitar layout for 41edo (memory #5)
+* For nice-sounding chords, try the Bosanquet layout for 31edo (memory #4) and the Kite guitar layout for 41edo (memory #5)
 * To avoid a touched pad turning red (or whatever) and obscuring the pad's usual color, set the played color to blank
 * If the full rainbow scale seems overwhelming, try setting the played mode to blinking (BLNK)
 * Once you know an edo and its layout well, you might want to switch to the fretboard dots display